-There is only so much editors, reviewers and proofreaders can do to improve a translation.
-A well crafted translation requires a Spanish translator with an obsession for details.
-Attention to details enable the translator to avoid typos, inconsistency in terminology and other issues common in translation.
+There are only so many editors, reviewers, and proofreaders that can do to improve a translation.
+A well-crafted translation requires a Spanish translator with an obsession for details.
+Attention to detail enables the translator to avoid typos, inconsistency in terminology, and other issues common in translation.

 Want to know more about how to engage our Spanish translators in your Spanish translation assignments?
 Send us a message today at firstname.lastname@example.org to get a free quote on your Spanish language translation project.

 One of the most important things when approaching Hispanic markets is to be able to communicate properly with the target buyers.
 Your company must choose the right Spanish translators to assist you with translating your product or services into the right local Spanish variety.
 Examples of target markets and their ideal choices of Spanish translators: